 Which types of cells are most often used in patient treatment?

 The most commonly used stem cells are adult and perinatal.
-Embryonic stems cells have shown a lot of promise, but their harvesting is tightly monitored and controlled.
-Induced pluripotent stem cells may see more use in the future after further clinical trials.
+Embryonic stems cells have shown a lot of promise in the lab, but their harvesting is tightly monitored and controlled and they are NOT used in patient care.

-What types of medical problems respond to stem cell treatments?
+What types of medical problems respond to stem cell procedures?

 There is a range of medical problems that react favorably to stem cell therapy.
-Adult and embryonic stem cell treatments are used to treat conditions connected to ligament, tendon, joint, muscle, and bone damage and disease.
-Such cells are also used to facilitate wound healing.
-It’s expected that in the future stem cells will be found to be useful in treating even more conditions and diseases.
+Stem cell procedures at R3 Stem Cell Centers of Excellence are used to improve conditions connected to ligament, tendon, joint, muscle, and bone damage and disease.
+In addition, the procedures are helpful for the following.

 Medical Conditions that may benefit from regenerative medicine procedures include: